awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpn-attachments.md

 1. Choose **Create Transit Gateway Attachment**\.

 1. For **Transit Gateway ID**, choose the transit gateway for the attachment\.
-You can choose a transit gateway that you own or a transit gateway that was shared with you\.
+You can choose a transit gateway that you own\.

 1. For **Attachment type**, choose **VPN**\.